burmilla/burmilla.github.io/content/docs/additional-resources/_index.md

 To launch BurmillaOS in QEMU from your dev version, you can either use `make run`, or customise the vm using `./scripts/run` and its options.
 You can use `--append your.kernel=params here` and `--cloud-config your-cloud-config.yml` to configure the BurmillaOS instance you're launching.

 You can SSH in using `./scripts/ssh`.
 Your SSH keys should have been populated (if you didn't provide your own cloud-config) so you won't need a password.
-If you don't have SSH keys, or something is wrong with your cloud-config, then the password is "`burmilla`".
+If you don't have SSH keys, or something is wrong with your cloud-config, then the password is "`rancher`".

 If you're on OS X, you can run BurmillaOS using [_xhyve_](https://github.com/mist64/xhyve) instead of QEMU: just pass `--xhyve` to `./scripts/run` and `./scripts/ssh`.